Curious Expedition: Development

-Curious Expedition was developed by Riad Djemili and Johannes Kistmann.
+Curious Expedition was developed by Maschinen-Mensch (German: "Machine human"), a studio based in Berlin, Germany founded in 2014 by Riad Djemili and Johannes Kistmann.
 After the German government gave them a €50,000 grant to develop their browser game prototype into a full game release on Steam, they left their jobs at Yager Development, where they worked on Spec Ops: The Line.
+Maschinen-Mensch ceased development after 2025 as revenues were insufficient, but remains in operation for operation and support of the games.
+Djemili now focuses on his other venture Codecks.

 Reception

 Curious Expedition received a 74/100 indicating mixed or average reviews according to Metacritic, while the Nintendo Switch version received a 68/100.
 Rock Paper Shotgun called it "a fantastic game for generating anecdotes", reviewing positively the detailed worlds and challenge level.
 PC Gamer said it was "a fun and charming exploration game", with the fun factor depending on whether the game procedurally generates an interesting world.
 PlayStation Universe called the game "repetitive", but "nonetheless a highly accessible and thoughtfully constructed roguelike, where tactics, discovery, decision-making and luck all meld together beautifully into a charming pint-sized adventure."
 Screen Rant criticized the game for its repetition, saying "exploring the small selection of region types–jungles, deserts, and the arctic–eventually loses its luster".
 Nintendo Life called the game "unique" but "punishing", critiquing its simple visuals and progression system.